Quantitative Transversal Theorems in the Plane: Quantitative Hadwiger

-\begin{proof}[Proof of Theorem \ref{thrm:quantitativehadwiger}] Let $S$ be the set of all arcs which are an $(f,\alpha)$-separation directions for a pair of sets in $\mathcal{F}$.
 Provided that $S$ does not cover the entire circle, we have some direction $v_{\text{stab}}$ which is an $(f,\alpha)$-stabbing direction for all of our sets simultaneously.
-Then by \cref{1dhellyuse}, there is a $(f, \alpha)$-transversal for all sets in the direction of $v_{\text{stab}}$.
+Then by \cref{1dhellyuse}, there is an $(f, \alpha)$-transversal for all sets in the direction of $v_{\text{stab}}$.

-To prove that $S$ does not cover the entire circle, we let $S_1$ be the set of arcs of $(f,\alpha)$-separation directions for pairs $C_i, C_j$ where $i<j$, and $S_2$ be the set of arcs of $(f,\alpha)$-separation directions for pairs $C_i, C_j$ where $i>j$.
-We will show that the intersection of any two arcs in $S_1$ and $S_2$ is empty.